Publicado el 24/02/2017

-This includes your bespoke volunteer programme design, pre-departure preparation guide and assistance, arrival and departure airport transfers, orientation programme, three meals a day, drinking water, local project transport when necessary (much is reached on foot), a big amazing team on the ground to facilitate your work and play, internet (but beware of slow speeds and power is limited here!), travel and leisure advise on tap for incredible weekends away or exploring the area, and... a unique platform to easily integrate right into the community from day one.
+The fee includes your personalised volunteer programme, pre-departure preparation guide and assistance, arrival and departure airport transfers, orientation programme, three meals a day, drinking water, local project transport when necessary (much is reached on foot), a big amazing team on the ground to facilitate your work and play, travel and leisure advice on tap for incredible weekends away or exploring the area, and... a unique platform to easily integrate right into the community from day one.

 How to apply to join us?

-STEP 1 Schedule a call with Lizzie (email firstname.lastname@example.org)to talk about you, us, the projects and exchange questions.
-Or you can call us (UK) 0800 6446203
+STEP 1 Schedule a call with Lizzie (email firstname.lastname@example.org) to talk about you, us, the projects and exchange questions.

 STEP 2 Receive an invitation letter to join the team

-STEP 3 Confirm your place on the team for the available dates by putting down a deposit of £350 (the balance isn't due until 8 weeks before your arrive).
+STEP 3 Confirm your place for the available dates by putting down a deposit of £350 (the balance 8 weeks before your arrive).